Complaints Procedures

 b. give reasons for its decisions.

-12.3 Unless the Panel or Committee otherwise decides, all draft documents and decisions issued to either the respondent or complainant under these Rules must be treated as confidential by the complainant and/or the respondent.
+12.4 Unless the Panel or Committee otherwise decides, all draft and final decisions and related documents issued to either or both the respondent or complainant under these Rules must be treated as confidential by the recipient.

 Return to top